Anton1392/UniversityPortfolio/readme.md

 ## TDDD12

 A database course.
 Contains solutions to the lab series.
-Lab 4 is a larger project where the database structure of a hypothetical airline was first modelled in an EER-diagram and later implemented.
+Lab 4 is a larger project where the database structure of a hypothetical airline is first modelled in an EER-diagram and later implemented.

 ## TDIU16-Pintos

 An operating systems course where we were given a version of the Pintos educational operating system, with a chunk of its features removed.
 The task was to implement these features using our theoretical knowledge of operating systems.
-Tasks included handling arguments, setting up stack pointers, implementing and securing system calls, handling keyboard input, handling processes with regards to waiting for children and handling file handles, and synchronizing the different running threads using locking mechanisms.
+Tasks included handling command-line arguments, setting up stack pointers, implementing and securing system calls, handling keyboard input, handling processes with regards to waiting for children and handling file handles, and synchronizing the different running threads using locking mechanisms.

 ## TDP017